christoforosmav/University-Projects/README.md

 Bayesian Classification: Implementing the Bayes decision rule to achieve the minimum probability of error across multi-class datasets.

 Non-Parametric Density Estimation:

-1.Parzen Windows: Estimating continuous density functions by interpolating data points with kernel functions (Rectangles/Gaussians).
+1. Parzen Windows: Estimating continuous density functions by interpolating data points with kernel functions (Rectangles/Gaussians).

-2.$k$-Nearest Neighbors ($k-NN$): Implementing the $k-NN$ density estimation and classification rule, where the volume of the region is adjusted based on the distance to the $k^{th}$ nearest neighbor.
+2. $k$-Nearest Neighbors ($k-NN$): Implementing the $k-NN$ density estimation and classification rule, where the volume of the region is adjusted based on the distance to the $k^{th}$ nearest neighbor.

 Decision Boundary Visualization: Comparative analysis of how different algorithms (Parametric vs. Non-Parametric) partition the feature space.